chloealbright/DevHiveMind/Language Overlap/Polymorphism.md

   - OO
 author:
   - jacgit18
-Status:
+Status: refinement
 Started:
 EditDate: 2023-10-29
 Relates:
 ---
-## Introduction to Polymorphism
+## Understanding Polymorphism in Java

-Polymorphism, derived from "poly" (many) and "morph" (variance of form), in programming refers to the ability of an object to take on different forms.
-In Java, it allows a developer to use inherited attributes and methods to perform different tasks, enabling the execution of a single action in various ways.
+**Polymorphism**, derived from "poly" (many) and "morph" (variance of form), is a fundamental concept in programming.
+In Java, it allows objects to take on different forms, enabling developers to use inherited attributes and methods to perform various tasks.
+This versatility allows the execution of a single action in multiple ways.

-## Polymorphism
+### Key Concepts

+**1. "Many Forms" Concept:**
-  - Means “many forms,” which allows methods with similar signatures to accomplish different tasks.
+   - Polymorphism means "many forms," enabling methods with similar signatures to accomplish different tasks.

-  - It consists of either compile time or runtime polymorphism.
+**2. Types of Polymorphism:**
+   - Polymorphism in Java can be categorized into two types:

+   - **Compile-Time Polymorphism:**
-    - Compile time polymorphism involves method overloading when two methods with the same name have different required parameters.
+     - This type of polymorphism involves method overloading.
+It occurs when two methods share the same name but have different required parameters.
+The compiler determines which method to call based on the parameters provided.

+   - **Run-Time Polymorphism:**
-    - Run time polymorphism is resolved through method overriding, called through the reference variable of a superclass or parent class.
-Overriding methods have the same signature.
+     - Run-time polymorphism is resolved through method overriding.
+In this case, a method in a subclass with the same name and signature as a method in the superclass replaces the superclass method.
+Method calls are determined at runtime, based on the reference variable of a superclass or parent class.
 ## Shapes and Methods
 Consider a program calculating area and perimeter of shapes.
 We define methods `area()` and `perimeter()`.
 Different shapes require distinct calculations, leading to subclasses like circle, square, trapezium, and polygon.
 This represents polymorphism, where the base class "shapes" takes on various forms.